makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

-* methods: graph theory, statistical mechanics from physics, data mining and information visualization from computer science, inferential modeling from statistics, and social structure from sociology.
+* methods: graph theory, statistical mechanics from physics, data mining and information visualization from computer science, inferential modeling from statistics, and social structure from sociology
 * Graph theory and network science are the suitable disciplines for a variety of information structures and many additional classes of problems.
 We see the
-  * graph theory to linguistics by the various knowledge bases such as WordNet (in multiple languages) and VerbNet.
+  * graph theory to linguistics by the various knowledge bases such as WordNet (in multiple languages) and VerbNet
 * Domain ontologies emphasize conceptual relationships over lexicographic ones for a given knowledge domain.
 Furthermore, if we sufficiently populate a